Meadow based Fracterm Theory: Literature on fractions

 Rollnik argues at length that many approaches to fractions found in the literature and in existing teaching materials lead to mistakes, imprecision, and even contradictions, and he argues that fractions as a values is the better choice.
 Similar but less comprehensive criticism is formulated by Opmeer in~\cite{Opmeer2005}.
 The proposal of Rollnik depends, however, on the ability to provide a useful account of names of rational numbers.

-Now unfortunately the very notion of a name is not so simple and its analysis has lead to intricate philosophical ramifications.\footnote{ For instance: is ``$\frac{1}{2}$ is smaller than $1$'' a so-called bare use of the name $\frac{1}{2}$ or is it a predicative use?
+Now unfortunately the very notion of a name is not so simple and its analysis has lead to intricate philosophical ramifications.
+For instance: is ``$\frac{1}{2}$ is smaller than $1$'' a so-called bare use of the name $\frac{1}{2}$ or is it a predicative use?
 In~\cite{Englebretsen1981} one finds the position that the distinction between bare use and predicative use is a context-sensitive one, thus opposing a famous view by Burge in~\cite{Burge1971}, who made the suggestion that names are predicates.
-It is possible to view $\frac{1}{2}$ as a predicate on descriptions of numbers?} For recent work on names see Gray~\cite{Gray2012}.
-Gray explains that a philosophical theory of names seeks to explain what a formalised logical theory of names in the tradition of analytical philosophy intends to avoid: the complications arising with the use of names in natural language.\footnote{ To get a sense of these complications one may consider the following utterances: some Alfreds were film directors; Alfred is an Alfred; Alfred is driving the car today; after which Alfred an important prize has been named; a millennium ago there were no Alfreds; only Alfreds know what it means to be an Alfred.} In the case of fractions, naming conventions seem to feature complications that are intrinsically linked to the use of natural language.\footnote{ The informal language of fractions seems to invite the use of say $1/2$ as a value and as a name for that value at the same time, irrespective of the confusion that may arise from such ambiguous use of the term.} Following Gray's view in that matter the definition of a fraction that will be provided below using the fractions as terms paradigm, intentionally, or at least consciously, avoids giving an account of naming rational numbers.
-Indeed the definition that I will propose in Section~\ref{fracdef} and the story of fractions based on that definition cannot be taken for a substitute of a theory of names for numbers.
+It is possible to view $\frac{1}{2}$ as a predicate on descriptions of numbers?